reshapiro/audio-fun/README.md

 To run this the *metaflac* command must be on your PATH.

 <h2>show-all-tags-in-directory</h2>
-This script does what it says: displays all tags of all flac files in a given directory.
+This script displays all tags of all flac files in a given directory.

+It has one required argument, the name of the flac directory.

 To run this the *metaflac* command must be on your PATH.